-Developer shall position each DMS to allow motorists to safely view the messages being displayed throughout the 1000 foot approach immediately upstream of the DMS.
+Developer shall position each DMS to allow motorists to safely view the messages being displayed.
 Developer shall locate the DMS to comply with large guide sign spacing stated in the TMUTCD.

 DMS shall be used to inform motorist of the availability of alternate routes, and to advise travelers of adverse road conditions and congestion.
 DMS shall be placed to provide a driver-friendly sign-viewing angle at each DMS location.